opengeospatial/teamengine/README.md

    `git clone https://github.com/opengeospatial/teamengine.git`

-* Go to the folder
+* Go to the folder where the local repository was created

-   `cd teamengine created folder and run `mvn install`.
+   `cd teamengine`

-* intall via maven
+* install via maven

    `mvn install`

 ### More information
-The following sources including documentation about how to install the tests, run TEAM Engine via command line and run TEAM Engine as a web application.
+The following sources include documentation about how to install the tests, run TEAM Engine via command line and run TEAM Engine as a web application.

-* An extensive tutorial can be found in the [doc folder](https://github.com/opengeospatial/teamengine/blob/master/doc/en/index.rst)
+* An extensive tutorial can be found in the [doc folder](https://github.com/opengeospatial/teamengine/blob/master/doc/en/index.rst).

 * A simple set of instructions can be found by building the documentation using running mvn site, which creates a PDF document at the target/pdf directory.